JamalPartridge/9-1-front-end-portfolio-project/README.md

 Imagine playing Valorant, with no clue on which to choose from.
 Well, you can have a randomizer decide for you!
 With one click, the Valorant randomizer chooses an Agent for you to play with.

+To try out the generator yourself, you can click this link. https://jamalpartridge.github.io/9-1-front-end-portfolio-project/